neo-chem-synth-wave/literature/literature/2014/20140517_madzhidov_t_i_et_al.md

 # Citation
 ```
 @article {20140517_madzhidov_t_i_et_al,
-  author       = { T.I.
-Madzhidov and P.G.
-Polishchuk and R.I.
-Nugmanov and A.V.
-Bodrov and A.I.
-Lin and I.I.
-Baskin and A.A.
-Varnek and I.S.
-Antipin },
+  author       = { T. I. Madzhidov and P. G. Polishchuk and R. I. Nugmanov and A. V. Bodrov and A. I. Lin and I. I. Baskin and A. A. Varnek and I. S. Antipin },
   title        = { Structure-reactivity relationships in terms of the condensed graphs of reactions },
   journal      = { Russian Journal of Organic Chemistry },
   year         = { 2014 },